Beyond Range Maps: New eBird Maps Reveal Bird Abundance and Population Trends

 The result is a pointillist illustration of a bird’s range that can be animated, creating a captivating, fluid portrait of where a species goes throughout its annual cycle.

 In 2015 we wrote, “Today’s maps are made of ink and paper, but tomorrow’s maps will be made of pixels and data.”
-And today, that’s the era that eBird Status and Trends ushers in.
+And today, that’s the era that eBird Science ushers in.
 Suddenly a range map doesn’t have to be based on a single expert’s knowledge, drawn with opaque ink, and printed on a map the size of a postage stamp.
 It can be alive: driven by millions of data points, intricately detailed down to the county level and below, and moving to show the way birds move with the seasons.

 Abundance maps by season